 Types of accommodation in Perth

 It is worth noting that houses in Perth are built to keep their residents cool and not warm, and central heating and double-glazed windows are therefore a rarity.
-To keep warm in winter months, it helps to look for houses that get a lot of natural light, have north-facing windows or have put the more modern tenets of insulation into practice.

 Finding accommodation in Perth